Health & Safety

 Phased Drop-off Plan

-We know many of our students will be coming from international locations and states included in Governor Cuomo’s Executive Order.
-These students will be required to self-quarantine for 14 days either at home or upon their arrival to campus.
-International students and students from designated states with travel advisory are required by New York State to complete a travel quarantine form.
-Please visit this link to see what states are included and to access the online version of the form.
+We know many of our students will be coming from international locations, non-contiguous states, and US territories.
+These students will be required to self-quarantine for 10 days either at home or upon their arrival to campus and are required by New York State to complete a Traveler Health form.
+Please visit this link for details and to access the online version of the form.
 At New York State airports, a quarantine task force will greet flights to assure that each person completes the form.
 When you complete the form, please write that you will quarantine at Vassar College.
-We are still in discussion with the state about what your self-quarantine on campus will look like, and we are working to ensure students from these states are well supported on campus and able to start classes on time.
-Like all students, international students and students from designated states with travel advisory are also required to have a negative COVID-19 within 7 days before arrival and you will be tested again on campus twice in the first two weeks.
-If you cannot access a COVID-19 test, please contact email@example.com.
+We are still in discussion with the state about what your self-quarantine on campus will look like, and we are working to ensure these impacted students are well supported on campus and able to start classes on time.
+All students are required to take a COVID-19 PCR or antigen test within three days before arrival (the result not required).
+Students will be tested again upon arrival with a rapid antigen test (results in 15 mins) and a PCR test (results in 2-3 days).
+Students with a negative rapid antigen test will be allowed to move back into their spring housing assignment.
+Students will receive another PCR test on day four.
+This means a student will have four resulted tests within a 10-day period, providing us with essential metrics for the campus quarantine model.

-Students moving in are expected to abide by the following guidelines without exception:
+Students who are moving back in are expected to abide by the following guidelines without exception:

 - Everyone is required to wear a face mask or nose and mouth covering for the duration of the move-in window.
 This includes within all corridors and lobbies of the residential houses as well as while outside.